 2020 Important Dining Information:

-Curbside Pick-Up & Delivery available!
+We are OPEN for Dine-In, Curbside Pick-Up & Delivery available too!

 HOW IT ALL STARTED The Fat Shack® was created in February of 2010 by Tom Armenti.
 After graduating with a degree in Marketing from The College of New Jersey, Tom set out to bring his College and surrounding town a desperately needed solution to their lack of late-night food options.
 With only $5,000 on hand to start the business, Tom creatively partnered with a local bagel shop which opened daily for breakfast and closed after lunch.
 Once the bagel shop's staff left for the day, Tom would re-open the store and operate his new late night restaurant from 6PM to 4AM.